Farook13/Farook-bot/README.md

 # Farook-bot
 # Telegram Movie Filter Bot
-A Telegram bot that filters movie requests and sends files stored in MongoDB.
+A Telegram bot using Pyrogram (MTProto API) to fetch movie details from IMDb (via OMDb API) and send files from MongoDB.

 ## Setup
 1. **Clone this repository**: